 How to Implement Brain Breaks During Testing

-Well obviously students cannot take a brain break during a timed period of testing, The time before the activity begins and when small breaks are given can be utilized to help our students as a normal brain break called by the teacher would be.
+Well obviously students cannot take brain breaks during testing, The time before the activity begins and when small breaks are given can be utilized to help our students as a normal brain break called by the teacher would be.

 The first recommendation is to make sure that the students have a little bit of activity before testing begins at all.
 This may be one collective brain break such as Simon Says or a stretching activity.
 It is important to try to have all students on the same page a physical activity to set a bar where they will all be starting their examination.